 We will also give you tips and tricks for connecting your smart device.
 We are sure you will learn a lot from this post and will be able to make the right decision in choosing your smart tv.

 Do All Smart TVs have an Ethernet Port?

 Yes, but it does depend on the type of TV.
 Many smart TVs have an Ethernet port somewhere at the back.
-You can connect a modem or the router cable directly to the Ethernet port, also called LAN port.
+You can connect a modem or the router cable directly to the Ethernet port, also called the LAN port.

-Ethernet port is a physical port that connects the device to the network.
+An Ethernet port is a physical port that connects the device to the network.
 Ethernet is the most common networking technology.

 Ethernet is a digital communication protocol that was originally developed for local area networks (LANs).
 This port is usually located in the back panel of the TV.
 It can be connected to a modem, a router, or a switch.

 Non-smart TVs do not have Ethernet ports built into them, as they do not have any features that need Internet connectivity.

 1. Internet speeds are comparable with corded Ethernet connections.